-Vision: The Barren River Community Health Planning Council envisions every resident in the Barren River Area River Area Development District will have the best quality of life possible by ensuring a safe place to live, work, and play.
+Vision: The Barren River Initiative to Get Healthy Together (BRIGHT) Coalition envisions every resident in the Barren River Area Development District will have the best quality of life possible by ensuring a safe place to live, work, and play.
 Healthy individuals, families, and communities are the cornerstone of this vision and includes equal opportunities to be healthy with an emphasis on personal responsibility for their own health and wellness and collaboration among all stakeholders.

 Participating members represent key stakeholder groups: